Laurent Lamothe: Post-campaign

+Legal

-On 20 November 2022, Lamothe was sanctioned by the Canadian Government for his involvement in human rights violations and supporting criminal gangs.
-Lamothe has denied these allegations, as Ottawa provided no evidence.
-A press release by the office of Canadian Prime Minister Justin Trudeau mentioned that Lamothe is "suspected of protecting and enabling the illegal activities of armed criminal gangs.
+On 20 November 2022, Lamothe was sanctioned by the Canadian government for his involvement in human rights violations and supporting criminal gangs.
+Lamothe has denied allegations of money-laundering to help finance gangs, saying Ottawa had provided no evidence.
+A press release by the office of Canadian Prime Minister Justin Trudeau mentioned that Lamothe is suspected of protecting and enabling the illegal activities of armed criminal gangs.

-Lamothe issued a statement on 21 November 2022 calling the accusations absurd and that he was shocked to learn about the sanctions through social media.
-Calling it an "arbitrary decision by the Canadian government", Lamothe ends the statement by demanding a public apology.
-On 22 December, Lamothe filed a notice of application with Canada's Federal Court, arguing the sanctions were arbitrary decision and did not give Lamothe a chance to offer his side of the story.
+In a 21 November 2022 statement, Lamothe demanded a public apology from the Canadian government.
+On 22 December, Lamothe filed a notice of application with Canada's Federal Court, arguing the sanctions were the result of an arbitrary decision and did not give Lamothe a chance to offer his side of the story.

+On June 02, 2023 the United States announced Lamothe was ineligible to return to the US citing the misappropriation of the PetroCaribe funds.
+The US is yet to present proof to support the allegations.

+The PetroCaribe funds refers to aid that came through the provision of discounted oil deliveries from Venezuela.
+In the wake of the earthquake, Haiti was supposed to use the assistance to help the country rebuild.

+Lamothe has adamantly pushed back on the allegation, accusing the United States of falling for the “false narrative” of the Haitian political discourse that for years has sought to assassinate his character.

+Since taking office and after his resignation Lamothe's tenure as Prime Minister has undergone five comprehensive audits including a judicial decision that found no evidence supporting these allegations of misappropriated funds.